AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 <!-- ABOUT THE PROJECT -->
 ## Azure Resource Deployment

+You will create the Azure Resources required to set up the data lakehouse using a Azure Resource Management (ARM) template.
+This template helps create the required Azure resources more efficiently.

 [![Deploy To Azure][azure-schield]][azure-url]

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.